jbkennaugh/html-refactor/README.md

 ## Description

-I have refactored the given HTML code to improve accessibility and readability, as below:
+I have refactored the given HTML code to improve accessibility, readability and search engine optimisation, as below:

 ### HTML Changes:
 * Added title